 To continue sustainability of the project and assist with shop overheads, Cycletastic gratefully receives donated bicycles that have fallen out of use.
 Our trainees and volunteers recondition them so that they can be sold in the shop with the bonus of learning maintenance skills in the process.

-In 2015 the Cycletastic Community Shop offers a drop in repair facility and regular learning workshops, bike trailer hire and bike smoothie machine hire.
-Please contact us through email@example.com
+In 2015 the Cycletastic Community Shop offered a drop in repair facility and regular learning workshops, bike trailer hire and bike smoothie machine hire.
+Please contact us through firstname.lastname@example.org

 Josie Warshaw – Project founder and project lead.

 Haroon Hanafi – A key product of the project that shows exactly how we work.
 Cycletastic supported Haroon through his professional accreditation (Cyctech) qualification and gave him the perfect arena to develop the skills he learned.
-A resourceful cycle mechanic Haroon now manages the community bike shop and trains service vistors, workshop attendees and aspiring trainee bike mechanics.
-Haroon works 5 days per week and drws a wage from servicing bikes.
+A resourceful cycle mechanic Haroon managed the community bike shop and trained service visitors, workshop attendees and aspiring trainee bike mechanics.

-Richard Thompson– A recent addition to the team assisting Haroon in the shop and now a fully trained Cyctech accredited mechanic.
+Richard Thompson– A recent addition to the team assisting Haroon in the shop and is now a fully trained Cyctech accredited mechanic and now works for Halfords.

 Chris Bissell – Mainstay volunteer for 6+ years Chris brought his key skills from the cycle retail trade to the project and encouraged further development opportunities within the project.
 A regular at the bike shed and our Dr Bike events and always the fountain of knowledge for those tricky fixes.
 Owing to time constraints Chris now has limited contact with the project but helps with IT problem solving.